martinpallmann/ariadne/README.md

 Just for zio instead of cats.

 It's a work in progress.
-Nothing works yet.
+Almost nothing works yet.